cesarcaraballoc/nhis-sleep-disparities/README.md

 All the data used in this study are publicly available.
 We obtained the data from the Integrated Public Use Microdata Series website (https://nhis.ipums.org/nhis/).
 [1]

 Below, we describe each of the Stata .do files.
+These .do files use the special bookmark comment –**#– to facilitate the inspection of its contents using Stata's Do-file Editor Navigation Control.

 ### preprocess.do
 •	Describes the study sample creation and generation of variables of interest.